elossou/Space4Good/Space4Good.md

     folium, geopandas, momepy, networkx, numpy, os, osmnx, pandas, pyproj and requests

 The script is based on the [OSMnx 0.16.2](https://github.com/gboeing/osmnx/blob/main/CHANGELOG.md) , a depracated version of [OSMnx](https://osmnx.readthedocs.io/en/stable/).
-This script relied on the OSMnx 0.16.2 version due to the unavailability of OpenStreetMap data fo the study.
+This script relied on the OSMnx 0.16.2 version due to the unavailability of OpenStreetMap data for the study.
 Transforming a geojson file to a graph in OSMnx requires attribute information such as osmid, starting node and end note, all of which were not provided.
 We performed a workaround with the road network provided and tested it with OSMnx 1.1.1 but it did not work out.It was only possible with the OSMnx package.The steps involved in generating a shortest path within the study area from any two random points are as follow:

 1. The script first creates an output folder if it does not exist.
 2. The script checks whether or not there is an existing road network in a geojson format.